uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 Making it almost effortless to find a working code, let alone a static one, is not a great thing.
 There are other issues that would likely make it possible to perform the same task, but this one is very low hanging fruit.

 This is not the sort of tool that should be left around in release builds, especially the functionality that it ties into within the `MTK Engineering Mode` application.

-Needless to say, if your device is not supposed to be network unlocked yet (i.e. contract), please refrain from doing so.

 At the end of the day, like the hardware, it's the sort of thing that is just thrown together cheap without much consideration for user experience and how hardened the device should be.
 It just has to do the bare minimum.